Released March 5, 2019 from Creston Books by Sydney Taylor Notable Winner Nancy Churnin and Sydney Taylor Honor Winner Yevgenia Nayberg.

 Martin & Anne in The Whole Megillah, by Barbara Krasner

-KINDRED SPIRITS: Share how you team up with other kids and schools in other neighborhoods, cities, states or countries to celebrate all you have in common in the Kindred Spirits project here.
+Join the KINDRED SPIRITS project: Share how you team up with other kids and schools in other neighborhoods, cities, states or countries to celebrate all you have in common in the Kindred Spirits project here.

 “A surprisingly successful and enlightening combination strengthened by striking artwork.”
 (Picture book/biography.
 5-9) — Kirkus Reviews, full review here

 "With foresight, the emphasis is on recognizing and resisting the threat of bigotry in all its forms and in nurturing the bonds of our common humanity."— Susan Faust, San Francisco Chronicle, full review here